prakhar1989/Stanford-Etalks/instagram.markdown

 Mike Krieger and Kevin Systrom
 ---

-- Experience is what matters
+- Experience is what matters, try your best to get it first-hand.
-- Wanted to intern in startup which made them interested in starting their own company
+- Initial intern at a startup which made me(Kevin) interested in starting my own company
 - First myth: You can learn to be entrepreneur from a book, blog or talk
+  - Reality:
     - One day at job > 1yr of learning online
     - Experience teaches you to make better decisions with limited data
     - Its easy to be caught up in the meta part of entreprenuership: like attending startups events
     - The truth: You're never ready, but thats the fun part
     - The only thing that matters: How users like your product
     - You can ship products without having a computer science degree
 - Second Myth: Startups can only be started by computer science students
+  - Reality:
     - Early twitter team never went to college, Kevin and I didnt major in CS
     - Sink or swim school of engineering
     - Generalists are perfects for startups
     - Find co-founders that complement you
 - Third Myth: Finding the solution to the problem is the hardest part
+  - Reality:
     - Finding the problem to solve is the hardest part
     - Its easy to build solutions to problems no one have
     - How do you know if you're solving the right problems?
     - It's ok to solve simple problems
     - Once you've made a solution to a problem, its really necessary to find out if people really have that problem.
 Best way to get this done is to get the product out in front of the users
     - Scaling a product which solves a simple problem is a hard problem
 - Fourth Myth: Work for months building a robust product in secrecy, then launch to the world
+  - Reality:
     - Problem with stealth startups: esp for consumer internet, you dont feedback when you should have.
 Putting in front of people is the most learning experience.
     - Building a MVP is really important.
     - Fail early and often, make failing as low cost as possible.
     - Your job: fail your way to success
 - Fifth Myth: Start a bidding war among VCs with a slick pitch deck
+  - Reality:
     - Raise only what you need to get off the ground(not that much)
     - Optimize for people, not valuation
     - Focus on a prototype and traction, not a fancy pitch deck
     - You dont need a lot of money to get started.
 - Sixth Myth: Starting a company is building a product
+  - Reality:
     - Starting a company is 50% building a product and 50% other stuff
     - Recruiting, building and managing a team
     - Raising capital
     - Bank accounts, Taxes, forms, insurance, etc.
 - Seventh Myth: Successful startups come from a single great idea
+  - Reality:
     - You dont need a great idea, just keep looking in the solution space, until you can find something that you can do better
     - Themes will follow you
     - Sharing and discussing helps
 - Eight Myth: Greate startups happen overnight
+  - Reality:
     - Overnight successes take 5 years
     - Success comes from the foundations you've built along the way
     - Even with the right idea, you're fighting to the next hill
     - Success can seem obvious, but in reality it's never that clear
     - Its a long slog!
-- Best time so start is now!
+- Best time to start is now!
 - Hunger to build stuff and putting in front of people is awesome
 - Work life balance is super important.
 There are things you need to give up, there are distractions you need to remove.